 1. Think long and hard about which flight you book.

-While finances may steer you towards the cheapest flight look at duration, layovers and even which airline you choose critically as well.
-That flight that’s an extra $40 but is nonstop in the middle of the day will be worth every extra penny.
+While finances may steer you towards the cheapest flight, that is not the only thing to consider.
+Consider flight duration, layovers and even which airline you choose.
+The flight that costs an extra $40 but is nonstop in the middle of the day will be worth every extra penny.
 Airlines can also make a difference here.
-Many TravelingMom writers LUV to fly with Southwest because of their family-friendly attitude.
-Remember when traveling with a baby, you’ll likely want to check luggage so factor in luggage fees.
+Many TravelingMom writers LOVE to fly Southwest Airlines because of their family-friendly attitude.
+Also remember that when you travel with a baby, you’ll likely want to check luggage.
+So factor in luggage fees before you book.

 2. Consider your baby’s schedule.

-If y’all are homebodies and stay close to home most of the time, going on a few scenic car rides ahead of your trip may be beneficial.
-A baby who is only accustomed to short periods of time in a car seat may not do so well strapped in for a several hour flight.
-A few naps in the car seat during drives will do wonders for kiddos comfort level once they are on the plane.
+If y’all stay close to home most of the time, consider taking a few long car rides ahead of your trip.
+A baby who is only accustomed to short periods of time in a car seat may not do so well strapped in for a several-hour flight.
+A few naps in the car seat during drives will do wonders for kiddos’ comfort level once they are on the plane.